F113X/Big-Button-Pico/README.md

 ## Programming Instructions:

 ### Flash latest micropython firmware into Raspberry Pi Pico
-1. Hold BootSel button while plugging in the Raspberry Pi Pico
+1. Hold BootSel button while plugging in the Raspberry Pi Pico, and a new drive should appear as 'RPI-RP2'
-2. Upload flash_nuke.uf2 to remove any previous files in the controller if needed
+2. Upload flash_nuke.uf2 to the drive to remove any previous files in the controller if needed
 3. The controller will automatically eject itself, unplug the cable
-4. Repeat step one to go into boot select
+4. Repeat step one to go into BootSel mode
 5. Upload micropython firmware (Latest: RPI_PICO-20231005-v1.21.0.uf2), and the controller will eject itself again
 6. Reconnect the controller, and the firmware has been flashed in.

 ### Load Big Button code onto Raspberry Pi Pico
-1.
+1. With the controller connected
+2. Open the code with Thonny, and select device named 'MicroPython (Raspberry Pi Pico)'
+3. Save the code onto the controller with the name 'main.py'
+4. Unplug the controller, and the code should run automatically when powered on again

 ## Manual:
 Inputs:

 |Input name|Type|Function|
 |----------|----|--------|
 |Delete|Button|Delete current step|